Following my conversation with Elder Ricardo Welch, the senior pastor of Prayer Tower

 The Importance of Housing Education

-Welch would love to see some type of homeownership advocacy taking place to combat our elders being approached by developers and investors.
+Welch would love to see homeownership advocacy taking place to combat our elders being approached by developers and investors.

 The ultimate goal is to combat “talking in terms people don’t understand.
 So having a navigator or advocate can help people stay in their homes.”